akesterson/libsdlerror/README.md

 This library does not actually implement true exception handling; rather, it sets up a useful simulacrum of exception handling using macros wrapped around the return codes of functions.
 There is no `setjmp`/`longjmp` hackery here.

+This library never performs any dynamic memory allocation, ever.
+A maximum of 128 ErrorContexts can be utilized at the same time.

 You do not need to know how the library works underneath the covers in order to use it.
 There is one datastructure, a few utility functions, and a bunch of macros.
 All you need to know is about 10 macros.

 # Functions and Return Codes